Bombay Hook National Wildlife Refuge · Travel guide · Updated 2026

 Nestled along the Delaware Bay, the Bombay Hook National Wildlife Refuge is a haven for bird watchers, photographers, and nature lovers.
 Spanning over 16,000 acres, this refuge offers a diverse landscape featuring tidal salt marshes, freshwater impoundments, woodlands, and grassy fields.
 Its unique habitats make it a prime location for observing a wide array of wildlife, including migratory birds, deer, foxes, and even the occasional bald eagle.
 The refuge is particularly famous for its birdwatching opportunities.
 Each season brings a different set of species, making it a year-round destination for avid birders.
 In the spring and fall, thousands of shorebirds stop by during their migrations, while summer brings nesting herons, egrets, and songbirds.
 Winter is the time to see snow geese and other waterfowl in large numbers.
 Visitors can explore the refuge through a series of well-maintained trails and a scenic 12-mile auto tour route.
 These paths provide access to observation towers and platforms, offering stunning views of the landscape and its inhabitants.
 Don't forget to bring your binoculars and camera to capture the breathtaking moments you'll experience along the way.

-Local tips in Bombay Hook National Wildlife Refuge
+What are you looking for in Bombay Hook National Wildlife Refuge?

 Popular Experiences in Bombay Hook National Wildlife Refuge